nimblenitin/Deploying-registry-Docker/README.md

 A Docker registry is a system for versioning, storing and distributing Docker images

+Steps to create a registry and place an image in it-

 ```

 1. Run the following command to start the registry container: